abrasive/shairport/README.md

 `-d`

-Basically all it does is put the program in the background ("daemon") mode, selects the default output device and uses software volume control.
+Basically all it does is put the program in daemon mode, selects the default output device and uses software volume control.

+*Examples*

 Here are some examples of complete commands.
 If you are modifying the init script, you don't need the `shairport-sync` at the start, but you should include the `-d` option, as it puts the program into daemon mode.
 There are some commented-out examples in the init script -- see lines 61--63.

+- `shairport-sync -d -a "Joe's Stereo" -- -d hw:0`

 This gives the service a particular name -- "Joe's Stereo" and specifies that audio device hw:0 be used.
-`shairport-sync -d -a "Joe's Stereo" -- -d hw:0`

 For best results -- including getting true mute and instant response to volume control and pause commands -- you should access the hardware volume controls.
 Use `amixer` or `alsamixer` or similar to discover the name of the volume controller to be used after the `-c` option.

 Here is an example for for a Raspberry Pi using its internal soundcard -- device hw:0 -- that drives the headphone jack:

-`shairport-sync -d -a "Mike's Boombox" -- -d hw:0 -t hardware -c PCM`
+- `shairport-sync -d -a "Mike's Boombox" -- -d hw:0 -t hardware -c PCM`

 Here is an example of using soxr-based resampling and driving a Topping TP30 Digital Amplifier, which has an integrated USB DAC and which is connected as audio device `hw:1`:

-`shairport-sync -d -a Kitchen -S soxr -- -d hw:1 -t hardware -c PCM`
+- `shairport-sync -d -a Kitchen -S soxr -- -d hw:1 -t hardware -c PCM`

 For a cheapo "3D Sound" USB card (Stereo output and input only) on a Raspberry Pi:

-`shairport-sync -d -a "Front Room" -- -d hw:1 -t hardware -c Speaker`
+- `shairport-sync -d -a "Front Room" -- -d hw:1 -t hardware -c Speaker`

 For a first generation Griffin iMic on a Raspberry Pi:

-`shairport-sync -d -a "Attic" -- -d hw:1 -t hardware -c PCM`
+- `shairport-sync -d -a "Attic" -- -d hw:1 -t hardware -c PCM`

 For an NSLU2, which has no internal soundcard, there appears to be a bug in ALSA -- you can not specify a device other than "default".
 Thus:

 On an NSLU2, to drive a first generation Griffin iMic:

-`shairport-sync -d -a "Den" -- -t hardware -c PCM`
+- `shairport-sync -d -a "Den" -- -t hardware -c PCM`

 On an NSLU2, to drive the "3D Sound" USB card:

-`shairport-sync -d -a "TV Room" -- -t hardware -c Speaker`
+- `shairport-sync -d -a "TV Room" -- -t hardware -c Speaker`

 Latency
 -------